 Continuing Professional Development

 Chair : Dr. Yvonne Chan, Toronto, ON Email: [email protected]

 Welcome to the Society’s CME/CPD section.

-- Obtain 400 credits within the new 5-year cycle
+- Obtaining 400 credits within the new 5-year cycle

-- Complete a minimum of 25 credits/cycle in sections 1,2, and 3 of the MOC Program
+- Completing a minimum of 25 credits/cycle in sections 1,2, and 3 of the MOC Program

 Accredited Group Learning Activities

 Conferences, rounds, journal clubs or small-group activities that adhere to Royal College standards.
 Accredited group learning activities can occur face-to-face or online.

 • Accredited rounds, journal clubs, small-groups – 1 credit per hour